learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 - `Recipe#add_ingredients`
 should take an array of ingredient instances as an argument, and associate each of those ingredients with this recipe

+### `Allergy`
+An Allergy is a join between a user and an ingredient.
+This is a has-many-through relationship.
+What methods should an instance of this model respond to?

+- `Allergy.all`
+should return all of the Allergy instances

 ### `User`
 Build the following methods on the User class